samarthsb4real/trade-analyst/README.md

-# Trade Project
+# Stock Market Assistant

 ## Overview
-The Trade Project is a basic tool designed to help analyze stock trading activities.
+The Stock Market Assistant is a basic tool designed to help analyze stock trading activities.
 It provides features to fetch real-time stock data, analyze trends, and make buy or sell recommendations, making trading easier to just give a basic suggestions for the real-time situation.

 ## Features
 - Real-time market data